 On occasions, over 9 meters of core were recovered.
 The small remainder was labeled Section 0 (zero), being above Section 1.
-On other occasions the sum of the lengths of numbered sections exceeds the total length of core recovered and also the cored interval, resulting in an overlap of nominal depth downhole of the bottom of one core and the top of the core below.
+On other occasions the sum of the lengths of numbered sections exceeds the total length of core recovered and also the cored interval, resulting in an overlap of nominal depth down hole of the bottom of one core and the top of the core below.
 In such cases a special note has been made.

 In some holes it was found desirable to drill with high water circulation but with a core barrel in place in order to penetrate faster.
-The drilled interval was often considerably greater than the 9 meters of the core barrel, the principle being that the high water circulation prevented sediments from being recovered.
+The drilled interval was often considerably greater than the 9.5 meters of the core barrel, the principle being that the high water circulation prevented sediments from being recovered.
 However, some of the harder layers were probably recovered during this procedure.
 It was difficult, therefore, to assign the correct depth in the hole to these sediments and each case had to be considered on its merits.

-All samples taken from cores, before being processed, were numbered according to the system described in the Shipboard Handbook for Leg 26.
-The label "26-250-3-2, 25 cm" thus refers to Leg 26, Hole 250, Core 3, Section 2, sampled at 25 cm from the top of that section.
-The label "26-250-3, CC" refers to the core-catcher sample at the base of Core 3.
+All samples taken from cores, before being processed, were numbered according to the system described in the Shipboard Handbook for Leg 30.
+The label "30-285-3-2, 25 cm" thus refers to Leg 30, Hole 285, Core 3, Section 2, sampled at 25 cm from the top of that section.
+The label "30-285-3, CC" refers to the core-catcher sample at the base of Core 3.

 It is appreciated that with this labeling system, the top of the core material recovered may be located at say, 1.3 meters below the top of Section 1 and the bottom will be at 1.5 meters in, say, Section 2 (if the total recovery is 1.7 m).
-In relating this to downhole depths, there is an arbitrariness of several meters.
+In relating this to down-hole depths, there is an arbitrariness of several meters.
 However, it is impossible to assess where exactly in the hole the sample came from.
 Sometimes the core barrel will jam up with a hard sediment after sampling a few meters; this will then really represent the first few meters penetrated.
 At other times the circulation of water may wash away the upper softer part of a core and recovery will represent the lower part.
-Separated lengths of core in a core liner may come from the drill bit being lifted away from the bottom of the hole during coring in rough sea conditions.
+Separated lengths of core in core liner may come from the drill bit being lifted away from the bottom of the hole during coring in rough sea conditions.
 Similarly, there is no guarantee that the core-catcher sample represents the material at the base of the cored interval.

-The labeling of samples is therefore rigorously tied to the position of the samples within a section as the position appears when the section is first cut open and as logged in the visual core description sheets.
+The labeling of samples is therefore rigorously tied to the position of the samples within a section as the position appears when the section is first cut open and is logged in the visual core description sheets.
 The section labeling system implies that the top of the core is within 1.5 meters of the top of the cored interval.
-Thus, the downhole depth of "26-250-3-2, 25 cm" is calculated as follows.
-The top of the cored interval of Core 3 is 55.5 meters.
-The top of Section 2 is 1.5 meters below the top of the cored interval, that is, at 57.0 meters.
-The sample is 25 cm below the top of Section 2, that is, 57.25 meters.
+Thus, the downhole depth of "30-285-3-2, 25 cm" is calculated as follows.
+The top of the cored interval of Core 3 is 35.5 meters.
+The top of Section 2 is 1.7 (Section 0 = 0.2 m, Section 1 = 1.5 m) meters below the top of the cored interval, that is, at 37.2 meters.
+The sample is 25 cm below the top of Section 2, that is, 37.45 meters.